redtexts/texts/icp_1980_party_circles.md

-one being not "*conceiving the movement as merely an activity of propaganda and political proselytism*", but as engaged "*in an unceasing effort to merge its own life with the life of the masses*"; and thus,
-\"*the position in which the small party is reduced to being a set of narrow circles, with no connection with the outside world, must be rejected".*
+one being not "*conceiving the movement as merely an activity of propaganda and political proselytism*", but as engaged "*in an unceasing effort to merge its own life with the life of the masses*"; and thus, "*the position in which the small party is reduced to being a set of narrow circles, with no connection with the outside world, must be rejected*".

 Finally, there is the peremptory reminder not to split the organization, not to "*subdivide the Party or its local groupings into watertight